 Now it’s time for an introduction to the waffles world!
 Belgium invited the waffles; at least, that’s what they pretend.
 Eating Belgian waffles is a must during your one day in Brussels, so don’t you even dare not to try one!
 However, choosing one is a challenging task with such a great variety of toppings!

 There are plenty of places where you can try this Belgian specialty, but I would recommend getting them from a street cart that makes the waffles in front of you.
 Next to the Manneken Pis, there is a small shop making exceptional waffles.
 We tried them here, and we couldn’t be happier!
 We had to wait in line for a while, but the waiting was worth it!
 And no waffle is complete without a delicious topping like caramel or dulce de leche!

 And if there is a boy, it must also be a girl.
 Six hundred meters far from Manneken Pis, on the east side of Fidelity Alley, you’ll find another sculpture called Jeanneke Pis.
 It was made to complement the city’s famous landmark, Manneken Pis.
 The 50 cm high statue represents a little girl sitting and urinating.
 If you’ve made it till here, go to Delirium pub right next to Jeanneke Pis and have a beer; there are hundreds to choose from.

 Adress: Imp. de la Fidélité 10-12, 1000 Brussels

 Notre Dame du Sablon

-Another gorgeous Gothic cathedral in the city’s heart is Notre Dame du Sablon.
-It was supposed that the Madonna statue positioned inside had healing power; therefore, the church’s popularity increased over the years.
+Notre Dame du Sablon is another gorgeous Gothic cathedral in the city’s heart.
+It was supposed that the Madonna statue inside had healing power; therefore, the church’s popularity increased over the years.

-Inside you’ll see only a copy of the Madonna as thieves stole the statue at some point, and now the location remains unknown.
+Inside, you’ll notice only a copy of the Madonna as thieves stole the statue at some point, and now its location remains unknown.

 Adress: Rue des Sablons, 1000 Brussels